atharvaranade4/330-FinalProject-Proposal/README.md

 ## 4. Clear and direct call-outs of how you will meet the various project requirements.
-Authentication and authorization:
+#### Authentication and authorization:
-Authentication: User needs to sign-up and login to access API routes.
+Authentication: User needs to sign-up and login to access API routes. <br>
 Authorization: Admins can GET, POST, PUT and DELETE all building and room data.
-User can only POST room data
+User can only POST room data <br>

-2 sets of CRUD routes:
+### 2 sets of CRUD routes:
-User/Login: Signup, login.
+#### User/Login: Signup, login.
 Password and logout routes
-Rooms: get route, get/:id route, post route, put route
+#### Rooms: get route, get/:id route, post route, put route
-Building: post route, get route and get/:id route
+#### Building: post route, get route and get/:id route

-Indexes for performance:
+### Indexes for performance:
-Indexed at BuildingId to find all rooms and occupancy for a particular building.
+Indexed at BuildingId to find all rooms and occupancy for a particular building. <br>
-Indexed at roomId to find all users using a single room.
+Indexed at roomId to find all users using a single room. <br>

-Aggregations/text search/lookups
+### Aggregations/text search/lookups
-Aggregate and lookup:
+#### Aggregate and lookup:
 Use lookup and aggregate to find building room statistics.
-Find buildings with maximum usage, find room in buildings with maximum usage and least values as well.
+Find buildings with maximum usage, find room in buildings with maximum usage and least values as well. <br>
-Use lookup and aggregate to find user statistics: Find users that use spaces in more than one building, use more than one room, use multiple rooms in one day.
+Use lookup and aggregate to find user statistics: Find users that use spaces in more than one building, use more than one room, use multiple rooms in one day. <br>
 Find rooms with maximum and minimum usage time.

 ## 5. A timeline for what project components you plan to complete, week by week, for the remainder of the class.
-(Weeks as per class schedule)
+(Weeks as per class schedule) <br>
-Week 07: Setup base project, model–schema and and implement user and room routes Week 08: Setup building routes and aggregates
+*Week 07: Setup base project, model–schema and and implement user and room routes *Week 08: Setup building routes and aggregates
-Week 09: Setup aggregates, lookups and tests
+*Week 09: Setup aggregates, lookups and tests
-Week 10: (Monday) : Spillage and presentation prep
+*Week 10: (Monday) : Spillage and presentation prep